 Duke offers the premium version of the LastPass password manager service free to all faculty, staff and students.
 To get started with LastPass:

 - Duke encourages you to create a Free LastPass account using a personal email account.

 - Set up a master password that is at least 15 to 20 characters long.
 (See guidelines for choosing a strong password.)
 If you think you might forget it, print it out and store that printout in a locked, secure location such as a safety deposit box.

-- If you have saved passwords in your browser, allow LastPass to pull those in.
+- If you have saved passwords in your browser, allow LastPass to import those.

 - Configure LastPass settings to automatically log out after 15 minutes when all browsers are closed or after 60 minutes when idle.

-- Run LastPass' Security Challenge to identify which websites and passwords should be changed.
+- Stop password reuse.
+Run LastPass' Security Challenge to identify which websites and passwords should be changed.
 The Security Challenge will list all websites with known compromised passwords and reused passwords.

 For more information, visit the LastPass Getting Started guide.